 When it comes to describing Mauritius and why it's the perfect luxury holiday destination, we’re going to leave you in the inspirational hands of American writer Mark Twain: “From one citizen you gather the idea that Mauritius was made first and then heaven; and heaven was copied after Mauritius."

 ‘Nirvana’s blueprint’ is a nickname that Mauritius utterly deserves, with miles and miles of palm-speckled sugar-white sands lapped by limpid-blue sea.
-It’s a tropical scene fitting for any luxury holiday and a superb selection of resorts, including some of the best family-friendly hotels in the Indian Ocean, match the five-star views.
+It’s a tropical scene fitting for any luxury holiday and a superb selection of resorts, including some of the best family-friendly hotels in the Indian Ocean, which match the five-star views.

-While its beaches and snorkel-worthy waters are certainly beautiful, Mauritius’ interior further confirms the heavenly appraisal by the proud local Twain wrote about.
+While its beaches and snorkel-worthy waters are certainly beautiful and honeymoon-worthy, Mauritius’ interior further confirms the heavenly appraisal by the proud local Twain wrote about.
 An emerald oasis of lush jungle, waterfalls and soaring mountains make for an adventurers’ playground, with hiking trails providing prime access.
 Rum distilleries, colonial plantations and the capital of Port Louis offer a delightful insight into the island’s melting pot of cultures – once ruled by the Dutch, British and French and now populated by Africans, Indians, Europeans and Chinese, Mauritius has layer upon layer of heritage and traditions.

-A holiday to Mauritius has a bit of everything – adventure, history, unbelievable underwater worlds and brilliant beaches.
+A luxury holiday to Mauritius has a bit of everything – adventure, history, unbelievable underwater worlds and brilliant beaches.
 And that’s why it was once called a prototype for paradise.

 With pristine beaches skirting the whole of Mauritius, the powder-soft sands only interrupted by the swaying shadow of an occasional palm tree, it’s hard not to have a romance-fuelled holiday on this dreamy island.
 A Mauritius beach is made for a honeymoon.
 Five-star honeymoon resorts give you prime access to this slice of paradise, with options like a candlelit beach dinner or private in-villa dining only serving to ramp up the romance.
 Aside from the romance on tap for couples, Mauritius’ beautiful beaches are backed by emerald-swathed mountains seeping with waterfalls – a scene that is guaranteed to make your heart soar.